yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the TailspinToys-CI build window, Build solution \*\*\\\*.sln is highlighted on the left, and the above text is highlighted in the MSBuild Arguments box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image80.png "MSBuild Arguments box")

-14. Select the "Publish Artifact" task that you added and enter "\$(Build.ArtifactStagingDirectory)" into the Path to publish field and enter "TailspinToys-CI" into the Artifact name field as shown in the screen shot below.
+14. Select the "Publish Artifact" task that you added and enter "\$(Build.ArtifactStagingDirectory)" into the Path to publish field and enter "TailspinToys-CI" into the Artifact name field as shown in the screen shot below

     ![In the TailspinToys-CI build window, Publish Artifact: TailspinToys-CI is highlighted on the left, and on the right, \$(Build.ArtifactStagingDirectory) in the Path to publish box and TailspinToys-CI in the Artifact name box are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image81.png "Path to publish and Artifact name boxes")